priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 ## You may also check my other projects which I have implemented at my free time

-Data Engineering Project using **Airflow**: https://github.com/priyesh009/aws-data-project/tree/master/Airflow_Project Data Engineering Project **Azure Databricks**: https://github.com/priyesh009/aws-data-project/tree/master/Azure_Databricks_Project
+- **Data Engineering Project using Airflow**: https://github.com/priyesh009/aws-data-project/tree/master/Airflow_Project
+- **Data Engineering Project using Azure Databricks**: https://github.com/priyesh009/aws-data-project/tree/master/Azure_Databricks_Project
-Data Engineering Project using **Kinesis Data Stream and Firehose**: TBA
+- **Data Engineering Project using Kinesis Data Stream and Firehose**: TBA